dotnet/EntityFramework.Docs/entity-framework/core/modeling/constructors.md

 * `IEntityType` - the EF Core metadata associated with this entity type

 > [!NOTE]
-> As of EF Core 2.1, only services known by EF Core can be injected.
+> Currently, only services known by EF Core can be injected.
 Support for injecting application services is being considered for a future release.

 For example, an injected DbContext can be used to selectively access the database to obtain information about related entities without loading them all.
 In the example below this is used to obtain the number of posts in a blog without loading the posts: